bus710/golang-dev-env-setting/README.md

 With this configuration, you can build and run by typing **CTRL+Shift+B**.

-If you have a different project name, change the "./hello" part in the config as the main binary file of your application.
+If you have a different project name or location of the main.go, change the command.

 ### Config for Debugging in VSCODE